UK Statutory Sick Pay (SSP) 2026: Eligibility, Amount & Rules

 To calculate SSP, the applicable weekly amount is divided by the number of qualifying days to produce a daily rate.
 That daily rate is then multiplied by the number of payable sick days in the relevant pay period.

-From April 2026, this calculation must take account of the 80 per cent Average Weekly Earnings cap where applicable.
+This calculation now has to take account of the 80 per cent Average Weekly Earnings cap where applicable.
 Employers with part-time or variable-hours staff are particularly exposed to calculation errors if earnings data or qualifying day patterns are unclear.

 DavidsonMorris Strategic Insight

-From 6 April 2026, the headline SSP rate will not apply universally.
+The headline SSP rate no longer applies universally.
 The introduction of the 80% Average Weekly Earnings cap means SSP can vary between employees and needs to be calculated on a case-by-case basis, accurately and without delay.

 Assuming a flat-rate approach will result in some employees being underpaid and others overpaid, increasing the risk of complaints and potential claims for unlawful deductions from wages.